 biophilic design room-by-room: the kitchen

-The kitchen is a crucial area in any home and one where practicality counts a lot.
-But while planning for practicality, one can forget the broader role of kitchens in a home environment and their potential when it comes to bringing people closer to the natural world.
+The kitchen is a crucial area in any home and one where practicality is key.
+Yet kitchens also have a role in bringing people closer to each other and to the natural world.

 cooking as a biophilic exercise

-Sight, sound, touch, smell and taste…all 5 senses are heavily used while cooking, in a grounding activity that’s quite the opposite of swiping fingers on a screen.
-Cooking seasonal ingredients builds a connection with nature’s changes throughout the seasons.
-And starting from raw produce is a chance to connect with the origin of food – a far from negligible aspect for city dwellers that source everything from supermarket shelves!
+Sight, sound, touch, smell and taste…all 5 senses are heavily involved while cooking, in an immersive and grounding activity.
+Local and seasonal ingredients build a connection with place and with nature’s changes throughout the year, and cooking from raw produce is a chance to connect with the origin of food.